eh8/chenglab/README.md

 echo "password" | mkpasswd -m SHA-512 -s
 ```

-Then run `just secrets` to replace the existing decrypted hash with the one that
+Then run `just edit-secrets` to replace the existing decrypted hash with the one that
 you just generated.
 If you use a password manager, sure to update the new
 password as necessary.